-Hypertension is a common feature of Bardet-Biedl syndrome and often presents in childhood or early adulthood.
-It may occur as a result of other features contributing to metabolic syndrome in Bardet-Biedl syndrome, in particular obesity.
-It is imperative that hypertension is treated, since it can contribute to renal deterioration.
+Hypertension (high blood pressure) is a common feature of Bardet-Biedl syndrome and often presents in childhood or early adulthood.
+It may occur as a result of other features contributing to metabolic syndrome in BBS, in particular obesity.
+It is imperative that hypertension is treated, since it can contribute to renal deterioration and prematurely stiffening of blood vessels, predisposing to cardiovascular disease, such as a stroke or heart attack.
 Both lifestyle modification and pharmacological intervention are encouraged.

-Congenital heart disease has been reported in a minority of BBS patients.
+Congenital heart disease (present from birth) has been reported in a minority of BBS patients.
 Dextrocardia (heart points to the right instead of the left), and occasionally complete situs inversus (where organs are positioned opposite to normal position) have been reported but these are rare.